cnav123/Digital-VLSI-SOC-Design-and-Planning/Day_3/LAB/Lab_3.1.md

 ** cell fall delay = 4.05518ns - 4.0506ns = 4.58ps (pico sec) **

 Note ;- all this at room temperature 27 degree celcius

+# Now using This Data we will create a lef file and use it in the openlane Project